myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-01-14T02:13:58.317Z
+>
+> Interesting!
+Though this is a big gamble, but Apple will even reach for a market cap of $4 trillion if their AI is awesome

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-14T02:01:42.932Z
 >
 > But I feel Alexa is more promising